Christmas Holiday Traditions of the 18th Century

 "I sincerely hope your Christmas may abound in the gaieties which the season generally brings." --Jane Austen

-For this month's holiday special, let's talk about Georgian/Regency December traditions.
+For this holiday special blog, let's talk about Georgian/Regency December traditions.
 What would our heroes and heroines be doing during this holiday season?
 We'll look a little at the history and along the way focus on some specific elements like wassailing, twelfth night, yule log, boxing day, and more.

 It should be mentioned first that the 18th century saw the reinstatement of the holiday season after being outlawed since 1644.
 Certainly a reason to celebrate when carols, festive-making, and holiday parties are finally legal again after a loooong stretch of being prohibited.